Skip to the main content

 Office of Communications and Public Affairs

-The Office of Communications and Public Affairs is a multifaceted, multimedia department responsible for informing and engaging internal and external stakeholders in the mission of Palm Beach State College.
+The Office of Communications and Public Affairs is a multifaceted, multimedia department responsible for informing and engaging internal and external stakeholders on the mission of Palm Beach State College.
 OCPA partners across the institution to elevate PBSC’s brand and spread awareness of the College’s milestones, outcomes and impacts, while publicizing and marketing its academic programs, community and workforce initiatives, and the innovations and achievements of its students, faculty, staff and alumni.
 Visit the OCPA webpage to learn more.

 Institutional Student Learning Outcomes